California fires claim 5 lives, threaten thousands of homes

 At least two other people were missing and more than 30 civilians and firefighters have been injured, authorities said.

-Smoke and ash billowing from the fires also fouled the air throughout the scenic central coast and San Francisco.
+Smoke and ash billowing from the fires also fouled the air throughout California's scenic central coast and in San Francisco.

 The fires have destroyed at least 175 buildings, including homes, and threatened tens of thousands more.